-If you have received exceptional service from someone at UCAS and want to acknowledge it, then we would like to hear from you- please email your comments to employeeexcellenceawards@ucas.ac.uk.
+If you have received exceptional service from someone at UCAS and want to acknowledge it, then we would like to hear from you-please emailyour comments to employeeexcellenceawards@ucas.ac.uk.
 Further information can be found on our website www.ucas.com.

 This guide presents the Qualification Information Profile (QIPs) for a selection of EU and international qualifications within one downloadable document.
+The information in this guide has been updated for the 2015 entry cycle; qualifications that have been updated since the 2014 edition are labelled "Updated in July 2015".

-The aim of the QIPs guide on EU and international qualifications is to provide objective information on the basis of which HEIs can make informed decisions about the admission of international students.
+The aim of the QIPs guide on EU and international qualifications is to provide objective information on the basis of which HEPs can make informed decisions about the admission of international students.

-The initial selection of Level 3 equivalent international qualifications was identified by UCAS on the basis of their growing use within UK HE admissions.
-This was updated following feedback from HEI members of the UCAS New Qualifications Information Service (NQIS) Advisory Group.
+The initial selection of Level 3 equivalent international qualifications was identified by UCAS on the basis of their growing use within UK higher education (HE) admissions.
+This was updated following feedback from HEP members of the UCAS New Qualifications Information Service (NQIS) Advisory Group.